 A horror movie lives inside your head: I welcome you to your sleep paralysis dreams.

-Sometimes, sugar-coating things doesn’t help; in fact, it hurts.
+Sometimes, sugar-coating things don’t help; in fact, it hurts.
 Just as I tell you that sleep paralysis dreams are safe and harmless, I also tell you that it is scary.
 To my knowledge, it is not known why all these hallucinations occur during sleep paralysis (a mechanism for you not to move in your dreams, something studied by medicine.)
 Therefore, I tell you my suspicions:

 1. The fight or flight mechanism is activated.

 The natural thing is that your conscience falls asleep first, and then your body falls asleep/paralyzes.
 However, you can induce an awake mind and, deceiving the brain, get your physical body to be paralyzed because the brain thinks that your consciousness is asleep.
 Here we can induce lucid dreams and astral travel.
-It is a state of trance that is also safe, but, especially if you don’t know it, you can be terrified.
+It is a trance state that is also safe, but, especially if you don’t know it, you can be terrified.
 This primitive mechanism that we all have notices and triggers “flight,” however, your body is paralyzed, so you can’t.
 This (if you don’t know what is going on) can generate terror.

 Your brain is(was) forming a dream.
 When coupled with fear, you dream/hallucinate with the fact of being paralyzed.
 The brain will generate images that have to do with paralyzing you.
 For obvious reasons, that is already scary and also related.
 Common ones: A block of concrete on your chest.
 Someone or something is pushing your chest.
 Presences and beings or magic that are paralyzing you.
 Fe, trapped, sunk, or even absorbed by your bed.
 But remember, they are only hallucinations.
 Youree brain trying to understand what is happening.